NeutroniumCore/neutronium-vue/README.md

 ### Important

 Each versions is specific to a version of Neutronium.JavascriptFramework.Vue.
-Version 4.1.1 is compatible with last Neutroniumversion: 1.0.0
+Version 4.1.1 is compatible with last Neutronium version: 1.0.0

 For `0.6.0` use:
 ``` bash